dmitrymurashenkov/lossy/README.md

 * When configuring tbf set burst and limit high enough.
 Min burst is rate/250 (HZ=250 in many linux kernels) so 40k is required to reach 10Mb/sec speed.
-Sometimes packets can even fail to queue at all if limit is low (-s shows drops increasing, but sent bytes stays the same) so always check your configuration with iperf.
+Sometimes packets can even fail to queue at all if limit is low (-s shows drops increasing, but sent bytes stays the same) so always verify your configuration with iperf and ping tools.